mark-wiemer-org/ahkpp/readme.md

 -   Rich IntelliSense support with snippets, hover text, and suggestions
 -   Formatting files with many customized options

-For all changes, including breaking changes, see [the changelog](./changelog.md)
+For all changes, including breaking changes, see [the changelog](./changelog.md#600---2024-09-01-)

 As always, please [🐛 report any issues](https://github.com/mark-wiemer-org/ahkpp/issues/new/choose)

 💚 Special thanks again to [thqby](https://github.com/thqby), as this would not have been possible without thqby's open-source [AutoHotkey v2 Language Support](https://marketplace.visualstudio.com/items?itemName=thqby.vscode-autohotkey2-lsp)!

-### ⛓️‍💥 Breaking changes

-When adding all the new settings, VS Code's setting UX became overwhelming.
-Settings are now organized into flat objects, which should improve UX and reduce the need for breaking changes in the future!
-See [the changelog](./changelog.md) for details.

 ---